 - Describe at least two HIPAA requirements and standards.

 - Discuss at least one unprofessional conduct and negligence behavior.

 - Define at least two best standards of practice.

 - Identify at least one continuing education requirement.

 - Discuss at least two professional ethics concepts.

 - Discuss at least two clinical supervision ethical considerations.

-- Explain at least one key factor in preserving the standard of care.
+- Describe at least one way in which clinicians can be active in maintaining the standard of care.